‘I was never looking to make a pop album,’ claimedRead more...

 Four further acclaimed albums would follow before the band split, although Cooper would opt to continue performing under his stage name, scoring major success with his 1975 masterpiece Welcome to My Nightmare.
 But with the success came the usual self-destructive patterns, as Cooper became more dependant on alcohol, resulting in a succession of disappointing albums.
 It would not be until the mid-1980s, when a newly-sober Cooper formed a partnership with guitarist Kane Roberts, that he would finally return to the American charts.
 But the pairing of Cooper and noted songwriter Desmond Child would result in the 1989 album Trash and the hit single Poison, one of the most recognised songs of his career.

 ‘We’re doing better tours now than we ever did,’ Cooper recently told The Huffington Post.
-Despite being in his mid-60s, Cooper remains as active as ever and even released his strongest album in decades two years ago, the highly-acclaimed Welcome 2 My Nightmare.
-Constantly touring the world, Cooper’s shows have retained the elaborate and often gruesome theatrics, while still surrounding himself with the cream of modern talent, including guitarist Orianthi (formerly with Michael Jackson) and drummer Glen Sobel, whose show-stopping moment during concerts has been on the 1971 classic Halo of lies.
+Despite being in his early-seventies, Cooper remains as active as ever and even released his strongest album in decades two years ago, the highly-acclaimed Welcome 2 My Nightmare, in 2011.
+Constantly touring the world, Cooper’s shows have retained the elaborate and often gruesome theatrics, while still surrounding himself with the cream of modern talent.
 ‘When I was thirty, I was a mess.
 I was drinking a bottle of whiskey a day.
 I did shows that weren’t anywhere near as good as the shows I do now.’

 LOVE IT TO DEATH (1971)